Cherry Hill

 Guitar Summer Camps

-Offered throughout the summer season, School of Rock music camps teach students how to tune a guitar as well as how to play their favorite songs as part of a band.
-With workshops ranging from songwriting to performing onstage, our summer guitar camps are perfect for students of all skill levels.
+Offered throughout the summer season, School of Rock music camps teach students how to tune a guitar as well as how to play their favorite guitar songs as part of a band.
+With workshops ranging from songwriting to building stage presence, our summer guitar camps are perfect for students of all skill levels.

 How to keep your guitar in tune longer

-Once your guitar is in tune, there are several things you can do to keep it in tune longer.
+Once you've finished guitar tuning, there are several things you can do to keep it in tune longer.

 1. Change your strings often.
 Once your guitar strings start to sound dead or have trouble staying in tune, replace them with new strings.